Uniswap/org-v1/src/pages/docs/v2/06-smart-contract-integration/01-quick-start.md

 In order to test your contract, you need to:

 1. Bring up a testnet
-2. Deploy the UniswapV2Factory
+2. Deploy the `UniswapV2Factory`
-3. Deploy at least 2 ERC20 tokens
+3. Deploy at least 2 ERC20 tokens for a pair
 4. Create a pair for the factory
 5. Deploy your `LiquidityValueCalculator` contract
 6. Call `LiquidityValueCalculator#computeLiquidityShareValue`